syncfusion-content/blazor-docs/blazor/appearance/themes.md

     </html>
     ```

-2. In `MainLayout.razor` page add dropdown list with themes and in `ValueChange` event handler, the page is refreshed by changing query string to change the theme in application.
+2. In `MainLayout.razor` page, add dropdown list with themes and in `ValueChange` event handler, the page is refreshed by changing query string to change the theme in application.

     ```cshtml
     @inherits LayoutComponentBase